TheRacetrack/racetrack/docs/user.md

 ### Must

-1. You must use one of the pre-defined job types.
+1. You must use one of the pre-defined (currently installed) job types.
    Racetrack will error out if you do not.

 ### Should